Keyboard shortcuts

 The graph is rendered top-to-bottom with these sections:

 1. Local changes — shown only if the working tree has modifications, new files, or deletions.
-Each file is listed with a 2-char XY status matching git status --short.
+Files are split into three groups:

 3. Loose commits — commits not belonging to any feature branch, shown on the main integration line.